 4. Incorrect UFH controls

 Although an error in how the controls are set won’t damage your system, it will prevent your underfloor heating from delivering warmth effectively.
-‘Trying to control the system like an old-fashioned radiator central heating system (where the heating comes on for a couple of hours in the morning and a couple of hours in the evening) will end up with a patchy setup that doesn’t seem to work very well,’ says Matt Densham.
+'Trying to control the system like an old-fashioned radiator central heating system (where the heating comes on for a couple of hours in the morning and a couple of hours in the evening) will end up with a patchy setup that doesn’t seem to work very well,' says Matt from Robbens.

 5. Problems with the screed